What is the full form of NABARD?

 A collection of certain impressive NABARD functions is provided below:

 - It serves as the apex support agency for different rural development programs.

-- The financial institutions that fund the rural sector are refined and controlled by it.
+- The financial institutions that fund the rural sector are refined and controlled.

-- It is regulated by cooperative banks and the RRB S and, via CWE, IBPS handles creativity.
+- It is regulated by cooperative banks, and via CWE, IBPS handles creativity.

 - It offers educational facilities for rural development agencies.